IMPORTANT – PLEASE READ

 DATA PRIVACY NOTICE

-> This notice comes to you both on my own behalf as the priest of this Church of England parish, and also on behalf of Parochial Church Council (PCC).
+This notice comes to you both on behalf of Parochial Church Council (PCC).
 The reason for writing is that there has been a change in the law regarding data protection and the new General Data Protection Regulations will come into force on May 25th 2018.
 These regulations require all organisations that keep any personal data to issue a data privacy notice explaining what we are doing with any information we may hold.

-> These regulations have come into force largely as a result of the extensive leakage and sale of people’s data by commercial organisations.
+These regulations have come into force largely as a result of the extensive leakage and sale of people’s data by commercial organisations.
 The church is just trying to do and be what the church has always tried to be: to be faithful to the teaching of Jesus Christ and to care for people.
 So we already treat people’s personal information with great care and confidentiality.
 It is just that from now on we need to be able to demonstrate it by publishing statements like this one.

 What personal data do we hold, who holds it and what do we do with it?